genchadt/Personal-Utilities/readme.md

 Invokes Microsoft Activation System in case of activation issues.

-### Invoke-ReforgerInputs

-Continually presses the "Enter" key inside Arma Reforger's window since no queueing feature currently exists.

-Reforger doesn't have to be focused, so you can go about other business while waiting on a game.

 ### New-NetFirewallRule-CurrentDirectory

 Creates a new firewall rule blocking everything inside the current directory.